A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 - References

-- where is concurrency limited?
+- Where is concurrency being controlled?

-2. Terms used in this article
+2. Terms Used in This Article

-| Term | Meaning in this article |
+| Term | Meaning here |

 |---|---|

-| CPU-bound | work that mainly spends time on the computation itself, such as compression, image processing, hashing, or heavy transformations |
+| CPU-bound | Work centered on CPU computation itself - compression, image processing, hashing, heavy transforms |

-| Term | Meaning in this article |
+| Term | Meaning here |

 |---|---|

-| blocking | occupying a thread while waiting for completion |
+| Blocking | Continuing to occupy a thread while waiting for completion |

-| fire-and-forget | starting work without waiting for the caller to observe completion |
+Starting work without the caller awaiting its completion |

 SynchronizationContext |

-One especially important point is that asynchrony and parallelism are different things.
+The especially important point is that asynchrony and parallelism are different things.

-- asynchrony: how you wait
+- Asynchrony: about how you wait

-| Situation | First tool to consider | What to watch |
+| Situation | Reach for first | What to watch |

 |---|---|---|